apache/incubator-graphar/cpp/README.rst

     $ cmake .. -DNAMESPACE=MyNamespace
     $ make -j8       # if you have 8 CPU cores, otherwise adjust

-Minimal debug build with unit tests:
+Debug build with unit tests:

 .. code-block:: shell